-If Individual Support Plans are put in place for a child, the parents will be asked to be part of the process in the following ways:
+If Individual Educational Plans are put in place for a child, the parents will be asked to be part of the process in the following ways:

-- Parents to be consulted in composing an ISP and advised of review dates. - Parents will be involved in the child's Pathway plan and the process of initiating an Educational Health Care Plan. - Parents will be encouraged to look at how they can support and use the ISP at home. - Parents will be asked to contribute and express their views informally with the Key Person and/or Head of Learning support. - Parents will be given the opportunity to review the ISP more formally in a meeting with the child's Key Person and/or the Head of Learning support. - Parents will be asked to be part of the process to set the Next Steps. - Parents will be asked to work in partnership with the Head of Learning support in involving outside agencies.
+- Parents to be consulted in composing an IEP and advised of review dates. - Parents will be involved in the child's Pathway plan and the process of initiating an Educational Health Care Plan. - Parents will be encouraged to look at how they can support and use the IEP at home. - Parents will be asked to contribute and express their views informally with the Key Person and/or Head of Learning support. - Parents will be given the opportunity to review the IEP more formally in a meeting with the child's Key Person and/or the Head of Learning support. - Parents will be asked to work in partnership with the Head of Learning support in involving outside agencies.